FutureAxolotl/tomorrow-night-dotfiles/README.md

 * Emacs with Doom Emacs installed (https://github.com/doomemacs/doomemacs)
 * Elcord Emacs package installed for a Discord Rich Presence status that shows what you're editing
 * Dired-sidebar Emacs package installed for the sidebar that shows what files are in the directory you're in (optional)
+* Vterm Emacs package installed for an Emacs terminal emulator (optional)
 * Polybar
 * Macchina
 * feh or nitrogen